 Wisconsin Statutes requires physicians and child caregivers to report communicable diseases to your local health department.
 This early reporting will provide the necessary information needed to contact the family and begin an investigation to help control further spread of the disease.
-Below is a link to Chapter HFS 145, which lists the diseases which are currently reportable.

 Attached is the most current plan.

 - February 2017 Update of GL CHIP Activities

 - August 2016 Update of GL CHIP Activities

 - February 2016 Update of GL CHIP Activities

 - August 2015 Update of GL CHIP Activities

 For more information contact the Green Lake County Health Unit at (920)294-4070.

 Children and adults on Badgercare, who previously lacked access to dental care, are now eligible